 Norway's official currency is the Norwegian Kroner (NOK).
 Norway won't accept the Euro in most situations.

-You can bring up to 25,000 NOK in cash into Norway.
+You can bring up to the equivalent of 25,000 NOK in cash into Norway.

 You need to pay a customs toll and a fine if you arrive with more than 25,000 NOK.